 The seller has accepted your offer.
 Now what?
-It’s time for your home inspection!
-Typically you have about 10 days to perform an inspection, so you should schedule as soon as possible after the accepted offer.
 This is a crucial step in the home buying process, as it helps uncover any potential issues with the home prior to signing contracts and prevents any surprises after you move in.

 Finding a Home Inspector